programminghistorian/ph-submissions/lessons/mapping-with-python-leaflet.md

 Add the 1981 and 1991 population property to each marker popup.
 You can use HTML to style your popup window.

 ### Exercise 3
-Change the data source to stations.geojson.
+Change the data source to a different dataset, you can use the stations.geojson file found [here](../assets/webmap-exercises/exercise03/stations.geojson).

 ### Exercise 4
 Change your data source back to census.geojson.
 Change your basemap layer to a mapbox tileset.
 You need to get a Mapbox account, create a map or style and get your Mapbox API access token.